 Other additional documents will be required for signature before the service can take place.

 Arlington National Cemetery schedules services based on available cemetery and military resources.
-On average, Arlington National Cemetery conducts between 27 and 30 funeral services each week day, eight of which are services with full military honors.
+On average, Arlington National Cemetery conducts between 27 and 30 funeral services each week day, eight of which are services with military funeral honors with escort.
 There are up to six committal services an hour, five times a day.
 Saturday services are also available for placements and services for cremated remains that do not require military honors or military chaplain support.
 On average, the cemetery conducts between 6 and 8 services on Saturdays.